 A: Attorneys and law firms generally have a bad reputation when it comes to client contact.
 Most attorneys are not known for being great communicators.
 Most clients are sitting there saying, "Is my attorney going to call?
 I haven't heard from them in weeks.
 I called the other day and they still haven't called back."

 At Georgia Trial Attorneys, we strive to be and are different.
-Every client is assigned a client liaison from day one.
+Every client is assigned a Case Manager from day one.
 You will hear from us on a regular basis.
 If your case is in pre-litigation, we have found that the sweet spot is about every 14-days.
 In litigation, if your case has gotten that far, we found that that sweet spot is about every 21-days.
 Now, we could update you every week, but a lot of times that can discourage a client because you hear the same thing week after week, without much change.
 Our clients then come to expect those updates on a rolling two or three-week basis.

 Now, that does not prohibit you from reaching out to us as much as you want, whether it's phone, email, text, carrier-pigeon, however you want to get in contact with us, that is totally fine.
 And we will get back with you.